steemit/wallet/docs/AI-driver/08-testing.md

 - `/api/auth/login` and `/api/auth/logout` routes — **zero**.
 Priority when touching auth:
   fail-closed (Redis null → 503), one-time challenge `del`, `validKeys` matching, malformed JSON → 400.
-- 12 of 18 broadcast routes have no route-level tests (the per-route invalidation drift grew in exactly these gaps).
+- 12 of 19 broadcast routes have no route-level tests (the per-route invalidation drift grew in exactly these gaps; the 7 covered: transfer, recover-account, proposal-create, proposal-remove, change-recovery-account, cancel-transfer-from-savings, claim-reward-balance).
 - `/api/query/price` was deleted (broken, unconsumed) — do not reintroduce it.
 - `csrf.test.ts` lacks the 24h-expiry branch.
 - e2e covers only smoke; no recovery, no market order placement.